Sitecore-Hackathon/2021-TeamNoesis/README.md

 > ``` <add name="analytics" connectionString="Data Source=localhost;Initial Catalog=sc101_Analytics;User ID=sc101;Password=2021TeamNoesis" /> ```

-> _A simple well-described installation process is required to win the Hackathon._
-> Feel free to use any of the following tools/formats as part of the installation:
-> - Sitecore Package files
-> - Docker image builds
-> - Sitecore CLI
-> - msbuild
-> - npm / yarn
->
-> _Do not use_
-> - TDS
-> - Unicorn

-f. ex.

-1. Start docker environment using `.\Start-Hackathon.ps1`
-2. Open solution in Visual Studio and run build
-3. Use the Sitecore Installation wizard to install the [package](#link-to-package)
-4. ...
-5. profit

 ### Configuration
 ⟹ If there are any custom configuration that has to be set manually then remember to add all details here.